Dial Meg for Murder: Plot

-After Brian reveals Meg's secret to Peter and Lois, who forbid her from seeing Luke again, he soon breaks out of jail during a prison riot and tries to hide in the Griffins' house.
-When Brian comes to Meg's room to apologize for what he did to her, he finds him just as Peter enters.
+Brian reveals Meg's secret to Peter and Lois, who forbid her from seeing Luke again.
+However, Luke breaks out of jail during a prison riot and tries to hide in the Griffins' house.
+When Brian comes to Meg's room to apologize for what he did, he finds Luke just as Peter enters.
 Peter only knows what is happening when reading the episode's plot synopsis in TV Guide (the reason he entered the rodeo), and finds out who Luke is.
-As Luke escapes out the window, Peter alerts Joe, who apprehends Luke.
-Joe also arrests Meg for harboring a fugitive, and she is sent to prison.
-Luke is never heard from again in the episode.
+As Luke escapes out the window, Peter alerts Joe, who apprehends Luke and arrests Meg for harboring a convict, for which she is imprisoned.

-Three months later, Meg returns home with the mind and attitude of a hardened criminal, complete with a new thuggish and rebellious look.
-She immediately begins abusing her family, retaliating to the many years of abuse she had endured under them, such as beating Peter senseless, raping him in the shower with a loofah, and using Lois’ shirts as toilet paper (while also keeping a "poop bucket" next to her bed and refusing to empty it until it gets full).
-In addition, she continues habits she picked up in prison, and beats up the kids who bully her at school, specifically Connie D'Amico and her friends, whom she hits with a sack full of unopened sodas, cracking three of the popular bullies' skulls open in the process, and tongue-kissing Connie afterwards, for which she is suspended.
-Wanting to start a new life away from home, Meg ambushes Brian in his car and threatens him to drive to Mort's Pharmacy at gun point, so she can rob him.
+Three months later, Meg returns home with the attitude of a hardened criminal, complete with a new thuggish and rebellious look.
+She immediately begins abusing her family, retaliating to the years of abuse she had endured under them, such as beating Peter senseless, sexually assaulting him in the shower with a loofah, and using Lois' shirts as toilet paper (while also keeping a "poop bucket" next to her bed and refusing to empty it until it gets full).
+In addition, she continues habits she picked up in jail, and beats up the kids who bully her at school, specifically beating Connie D'Amico and her friends with a sack full of unopened soda cans and tongue-kissing Connie afterwards, for which she gets suspended from school.
+Wanting to start a new life away from home, Meg ambushes Brian in his car and forces him to drive to Mort's Pharmacy at gunpoint, in order to rob him.
 Brian, however, shows her the article he wrote, in which he describes her "far sweeter and kinder" than the typical American girl.
-Touched by the fact that Brian actually cares for her just as she was, Meg changes her mind and returns home with Brian; having changed back her normal personality in the process.
-Back at home, she makes a bad joke involving Wesley Snipes, and Peter, presumably not amused at this, ends the episode by saying "Always end on a strong joke".
+Touched by the fact that Brian views her in such high regard, Meg drops her rebellious attitude and look and returns home, where she makes a bad joke involving Wesley Snipes, prompting an unamused Peter to remark "Always end on a strong joke".